[Math Lair] Bibliography

 23. Collins, A. Frederick.
 Rapid Math Without a Calculator.
 Secaucus: Citadel Press, 1987.

-A reprint of an older book (I assume from the 1920s) originally entitled Magic with Figures.
+A reprint of an older book from 1916 originally entitled Short Cuts in Figures, republished in 1956 as Magic with Figures.
 Quite a useful book; contains lots of methods for improving your mental calculation speed.
-There are some inaccuracies in the book, so it is best if read critically.
+There are some inaccuracies in the book, so it is best read critically.

 24. Gardner, Martin.
 The Second Scientific American Book of Mathematical Puzzles and Diversions.
 Chicago: University of Chicago Press, 1987.